Learn / Guides / Marketing funnel guide

 Ask 10 marketers about marketing funnels and you’ll probably get 10 different answers.
 Why is that?
 A marketing funnel isn't a one-size-fits-all strategy; your marketing funnel is uniquely tailored to how your buyer buys.

-Our goal with this piece is to help you get the most out of your marketing funnel.
-We cover:
+Our goal with this guide is to help you get the most out of your marketing funnel.
+In this introduction, we cover:

-TL;DR: every marketing funnel is unique and should be designed for how customers buy—not how you want to sell.
-Combining quantitative and qualitative data will help you understand how real customers shop and behave on your site, so you can optimize your marketing funnel for the customer journey and increase conversions.
+The key takeaway?
+Every marketing funnel is unique and should be designed for how customers buy—not how you want to sell.
+Combining quantitative and qualitative data helps you understand how real customers shop and behave on your site, so you can optimize your marketing funnel for the customer journey and increase conversions with a customer-centric marketing strategy.

 What is a marketing funnel?

-A marketing funnel is a series of stages to guide prospects through the customer journey.
-The funnel helps marketing teams plan and measure efforts to attract, engage, and convert prospects through content and other marketing materials, like landing pages and ads.
+A marketing funnel is a series of stages that guide prospective customers along the journey toward engagement and conversion.
+Funnels help marketing teams plan and measure efforts to attract, engage, and convert prospects through content and other marketing materials, like landing pages and ads.

 But you can simplify the funnel into a three-stage model:

-💡 Keep in mind: sometimes marketing funnels and conversion funnels are thought of as interchangeable, but it’s important to understand the subtle differences between them.
+Marketing funnels, conversion funnels, and sales funnels are thought of as interchangeable, but it’s important to understand the subtle differences between them.

-Marketing funnels generate leads: they attract prospects at the top of the funnel, and help marketers measure and track efforts to engage and convert prospects in the middle and bottom of the funnel.
+Marketing funnels generate leads.
+They attract prospects at the top and help marketers measure and track efforts to engage and convert prospects in the middle and bottom.

-Conversion funnels generate sales: they capture the customer journey from awareness to conversion, which could mean buying a product, completing a form, signing up to a list, or another type of micro-conversion.
+Conversion funnels generate sales.
+They capture the entire customer journey from awareness to conversion, which could mean buying a product, completing a form, signing up for a list, or another type of micro-conversion.

-The primary difference between the two consists in the way the conversion stage is defined.
-Generally, a site visitor who has signed up to your product or service, or a free trial, has reached the end of the marketing funnel.
-The sales funnel, however, is more specifically designed to turn leads into paying customers.
-As such, one objective of marketing funnels is to turn Marketing Qualified Leads (MQLs) into Sales Qualified Leads (SQLs).
+The primary difference between marketing funnels and sales funnels is the way the conversion stage is defined.
+Generally, a site visitor who’s signed up for your product or a free trial has reached the end of the marketing funnel.

 Marketing funnels are also broader in scope, especially if you break down the bottom of the funnel into different stages.

 If you go beyond the conversion or purchase stage, the marketing funnel also includes a loyalty stage that consists of turning one-time customers into repeat customers.
-This step usually entails marketing tactics like loyalty programs and other forms of continued relationship.
-Finally, the very last of the marketing funnel stages is about making those loyal customers into advocates of your brand.
+This step usually entails marketing tactics like loyalty programs and other forms of continued relationships.
+Finally, the very last of the marketing funnel stages is about turning those loyal customers into brand advocates of your brand.

 3 stages of the marketing funnel